frodnid/hmcts-task-list/README.md

 # HMCTS Todo List
-A simple task listing app submission for the dts developer challenge.
+A simple task listing app submission for the dts developer challenge built with PostgreSQL, Express & React

-Installation:
+## Installation:
+#### Confirm node.js/npm are installed.
-cd into `backend-api`
+cd into `backend-api`,
 DB uses PostgreSQL.
-Once installed initialise DB with `npm run setup-db` Seed the DB with `npm run seed`
+Once installed initialise DB with `npm run setup-db`,
+Seed the DB with `npm run seed`

-Running backend server:
+## Running backend server:
-cd into `backend-api`
+cd into `backend-api`,
 `npm start` - server will listen on port 9090.

-Running front-end app:
+## Running front-end app:
-cd into `frontend-app`
+cd into `frontend-app`,
 `npm run dev` - vite will serve on port 5173.
+Note that the localhost:9090 server will need to be active.